 Apple Watch GPS + Cellular

 Cellular connection means you won’t need any iPhone nearby to connect to the Internet.
 You can call or text from anywhere (of course within the network of your carrier!) at any time whether you’re on a trail or in a sweat-breaking workout.
 Just tap on the device on your wrist and respond to someone on social media.
+It’s that easy!
 You can also check your emails and iMessages and respond to them.
 The weather app will provide you with real-time data.
+Though the accuracy of data is a bit confusing to me.
 And you can even stream songs while running or doing workouts.
 The cellular function allows you to search from your wrist with just a few taps.
+However, I think an easy and quick response system with optimized functions will do great.

 The Apple Watch GPS+Cellular minimizes the need for your iPhone to carry every time.
 You can call or text someone just using your watch even if you’ve accidentally put your iPhone away at home.
-You can also use Siri for a quick voice reply.
+You can also command Siri for a quick voice reply.
 Whenever you’re away from the Bluetooth range of iPhone, the built-in LTE, and UMTS radio automatically switch back to the cellular mode.
+It feels super comfortable to me.
+But use of Siri isn’t a good experience for me.
+They should improve more and insert more accents on its brain.

 Though the Cellular edition will cost you almost $100 more than the GPS only version, each penny is worth spending for the untethered functionality it provides.
+It’s my honest opinion.
+Don’t include the price for the brand value though.
 If you’re an extremely busy man who needs to chat every now and then, then the cellular function will come handy to you.
 You’ll have fun while streaming tons of songs to motivate your daily workout.
+I enjoy this feature a lot.
+I can concentrate on songs rather than the stressful workouts.
+And time just flies by.
+I should thank them for this specific function.
+But I would recommend to include offline streaming as many of us prefer that.
 The Apple Watch cellular can send SOS while roaming.
 It’ll connect to the local emergency number and send SOS.
+I didn’t need to use it though.
+Here’s a simple suggestion for you if you want to avoid using SOS.
+Don’t wear expensive watches when you travel, rather wear a seiko or a citizen watch instead.

-The cellular version will come as a blessing for the absentminded fellas.
+The cellular version will come as a blessing for the absentminded fellas like me.
 When you’re away from your companion iPhone, the automatically switched LTE mode will bypass your iPhone and direct all calls to your watch when it’s appropriate.
 And it’s also uncomfortable to carry a healthy iPhone in your pocket while running or jogging.
 It’s your choice to feel the comfort and enjoy the functionalities Apple Watch Cellular provides.
+The drawback is always the battery though.
+It can automatically drain your battery.

 Apple Watch GPS only

 However, a GPS version is not to be ignored.
 Because it can be a great watch if you consider its affordable price and practical features.
+In fact I prefer such kind of affordable watches in my daily life.
+In fact, most of the average Joes want it.
 The GPS only Apple Watch means that you need to be connected with your iPhone in order to make calls or use the internet.
 The fitness and health tracking features are still available offline mostly.
 But if you want to respond to calls or messages, you need to keep an iPhone within its Bluetooth range.
 You can respond to the emails or iMessages with customized replies.
 You can still enjoy the features the same as the GPS+Cellular version, just you’ve to carry your iPhone wherever you go.
 The customization choice for GPS only version is not abundant.

 However, the Apple Watch GPS only version will need less battery consumption as it doesn’t always connect to cellular networks.
 The Bluetooth pairing needs less battery comparatively.
 The built-in GPS works independently of your iPhone.
 With this, you can measure distance, steps, and route mapping while on trekking or hiking.
 Without the iPhone, you can enjoy a few features only.
 So to squeeze every utilitarian feature, you need to carry your phone.